Table of contents

 Basically, keywords fall into 4 categories according to the intention with which they are typed into the search engine by users:

-• Commercial – a user enters a given phrase into the search engine with the intention of buying however they may not yet be ready for it, e.g. dryer washing machines comparison, dryer washing machine price, dryer washing machines reviews
+• Commercial – a user enters a given phrase into the search engine with the intention of buying however they may not yet be ready for it, e.g. dryer washing machine comparison, dryer washing machine price, dryer washing machines reviews

 • Informational – these are phrases typed in by users who want to learn as much as possible about a particular topic, e.g. is it better to buy a washer-dryer or a washer and dryer